Hyperthyroidism (Overactive Thyroid) Online

 When to seek urgent care

-Symptoms suggesting thyroid storm — very high heart rate, fever, confusion, severe agitation — are medical emergencies.
+Symptoms suggesting thyroid storm, such as very high heart rate, fever, confusion, or severe agitation, are medical emergencies.
 Call 000 or attend the nearest emergency department.
 Chest pain, severe shortness of breath, or marked weakness also warrant urgent in-person assessment.

 References